Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper, we have studied the question of the sample complexity of model-based robust reinforcement learning.
-We have considered the classic (in non-robust RL) generative model setting, where a sampler can provide next-state samples from the nominal kernel and from arbitrary state-action couples.
+To decouple this from the problem of exploration, we have considered the classic (in non-robust RL) generative model setting, where a sampler can provide next-state samples from the nominal kernel and from arbitrary state-action couples.
 We focused our study more specifically on $sa$- and $s$-rectangular uncertainty sets corresponding to $L_p$-balls around the nominal.
-We ensure $\gamma-$contraction of Robust Bellman Operator in order not to be too conservative, contrary to \cite{derman2021twice} and \cite{kumar2022efficient} and propose two algorithms \ref{alg:cvi-dro-infinite}, \ref{alg:cvi-dro-infinites} to solve $L_P$ RMDPs problem. \looseness=-1

-Without any restriction on the maximum level of suboptimality ($\epsilon$) or the size of uncertainty set ($\beta$), we have shown that the sample complexity of the studied general setting is $\tilde{\mathcal{O}}(\frac{\Snorm\Anorm H^4}{\epsilon^2})$, already significantly improving existing results \citep{yang2021towards,panaganti2022sample}.
+Without any restriction on the size of uncertainty set ($\beta$), we have shown that the sample complexity of the studied general setting is $\tilde{\mathcal{O}}(\frac{\Snorm\Anorm H^4}{\epsilon^2})$, already significantly improving existing results \citep{yang2021towards,panaganti2022sample}.
 Our bound holds for both the $sa$- and $s$-rectangular cases, and improves existing results (for the total variation) by respectively $\Snorm$ and $\Snorm\Anorm$.
 By assuming a small enough uncertainty set, and for a small enough $\epsilon$, we further improved this bound to $\tilde{\mathcal{O}}(\frac{\Snorm\Anorm H^3}{\epsilon^2})$, adapting proof techniques from the non-robust case \citep{gheshlaghi2013minimax, agarwal2020model}.
 This is a significant improvement.
 Our bound again holds for both the $sa$- and $s$- rectangular cases, it matches the lower-bound for the non-robust case~\cite{gheshlaghi2013minimax}, and it matches the total variation lower-bound for the robust case when the uncertainty set is small enough \citep{yang2021towards}.
 We think this is an important step towards minimax optimal robust reinforcement learning.